marcua/datools/docs/examples.md

 [Grouping
 sets](https://www.geeksforgeeks.org/postgresql-grouping-sets/) are a
 neat feature of some databases that allow you to GROUP BY multiple combinations of columns in a single pass over your data.
-Unfortunately, some databases, like PostgreSQL and DuckDB, support them natively, whereas others like SQLite don't. `datools.sqlalchemy.grouping_sets_query` will generate a GROUPING SETs query if your database allows it or create a synthetic equivalent using a UNION ALL of several GROUP BY queries.
+Some databases, like PostgreSQL and DuckDB, support them natively, whereas others, like SQLite, don't. `datools.sqlalchemy.grouping_sets_query` will generate a GROUPING SETs query if your database allows it or create a synthetic equivalent using a UNION ALL of several GROUP BY queries.

 This is concept best explained by example, and we'll use the [test suite](https://github.com/marcua/datools/blob/14752f0e841a89a9c991bc9893e58d3b708cac7d/tests/test_sqlalchemy_utils.py#L15)